b1tst0rm/ruptime/README.md

 # ruptime
 Remote uptime for UNIX servers implemented in C

+The server runs on TCP port 44444 and the clients connect to it.

 # Instructions
 In this problem you are required to write two programs, a client and a server to implement the ruptime Unix shell command.